study-documentation/javascript/node.md

 `console.log(module)` reveals a JSON description of a given module.
 One of the properties is a list called `exports`.
 This list contains the members of that file which have been made public.
 This is accomplished via the following syntax. <br>
 `module.exports.<name to be displayed in exports> = <name of member to be exported>;`<br>

-This syntax provides a simplified means of exporting isngular methods.<br>
+This syntax provides a simplified means of exporting singular methods.<br>
 `module.exports = <name of function to be exported>`<br>

 ### Loading a Module